Issued: 30 October 2023

 A complaint is an expression of dissatisfaction whether justified or not.
 Sometimes a problem can be resolved quickly, simply by speaking to a member of our staff or a manager in the relevant department.
 However, if the member of staff considering the matter believes that a more substantive review will be required in order to respond to the issues raised, your complaint will be considered under the formal complaint procedure.

-Complaints can be made and received in a variety of ways; by phone, e-mail or letter, but where possible complaints should be made in writing, so that the details of the complaint are clear and complete.
+Complaints can be made and received in a variety of ways; email or letter, but where possible complaints should be made in writing, so that the details of the complaint are clear and complete.

 Please provide the following: